jstngoulet/anf-marketplace/ANF Code Test/README.md

 Finally, our project called for us to make sure that we updated our tests and added some more in order to address our new functionality.
 A new target was added so that we could test some of the new actions on the view, in addiiton to the original tests being updated to ensure that they match our new UI requirements.

 ### Conclusion
-While there are many decisions that came along during the
+While there are many decisions that came along during the project, many were tied to the project requirements.
+Things like Loading Views, Zero/Empty State Views, dynamic placeholders and Analytics were all omitted to stick to the formal requirments of the project, however, could easily be added.

+If you have any further questions on the project, or would like additional information, please reach out to [justin.goulet@aolcom](mailto:justin.goulet+anf@aol.com) and I would be happy to assist.
+Thank you.

+- Justin Goulet